Joey-wei/Daily-natural-gas-consumption-forecasting/README.md

-# Nan
+# Nan (Joey) Wei
-A studious student from PRC
+Nan Wei is a lecturer of Guangzhou University.
+Nan does research in energy consumption forecasting.